bengl/usefulgifs/Readme.md

 # UsefulGifs.com

 This is almost the simplest URL shortener imaginable, and it's manually curated, and written in CoffeeScript just for fun!
-The complete list of gifs is in routes.coffee, so go have a look!
+Have a look at the [complete list of gifs you can use](https://raw.github.com/bengl/usefulgifs/master/routes.coffee).
 To add new gifs to the list: fork, edit, pull request.

 #### Why would you do such a pointless thing with such an awesome domain?